Matthew Matthew

 Do Solar Panels Need Building Regulations Approval?

-Ready to go Solar ?
+Ready to go Solar?

-Structural safety: Your roof must be capable of supporting the additional weight of the mounting system and panels, particularly on older properties.
+Structural safety: your roof must be capable of supporting the additional weight of the mounting system and panels, particularly on older properties.
 Installers calculate loading and fixings to ensure the roof structure remains sound.

-Electrical safety: The system must comply with UK wiring regulations and be safely integrated into your consumer unit.
+Electrical safety: the system must comply with UK wiring regulations and be safely integrated into your consumer unit.
 This includes correct isolation switches, earthing, and protective devices.

-Fire safety: Approved mounting systems, cabling routes, and component placement must reduce fire risk and allow safe isolation if needed.
+Fire safety: approved mounting systems, cabling routes, and component placement must reduce fire risk and allow safe isolation if needed.

-For homeowners, the key point is this: you don’t normally apply for building regulations yourself.
+For homeowners, the key point is this: you do not normally apply for building regulations yourself.
 When you use an installer who is part of a Competent Person Scheme (such as NAPIT or similar), they can self-certify the work and notify building control on your behalf.
 You should receive compliance documentation after installation for your records, something that becomes important if you later sell the property.

 What Grid Approvals Are Required (G98 & G99)?

-Any grid-connected solar system in the UK must be registered with the local Distribution Network Operator (DNO) to ensure the network can safely handle the additional generation.
+You must register any grid-connected solar system in the UK with the local Distribution Network Operator (DNO) so the network can safely handle the additional generation.
+The route depends on system size and export characteristics.

 G98 Smaller domestic systems (typically up to 3.68kW per phase) Installed first, then notified to the DNO